-Application for burial space should is made to the Parish Council.
+Application for burial space should be made to the Parish Council.
+Application Form 1A

 The plot is either for a single burial or if reserved as a double plot, the plot may accommodate two burials, one above the other.
 Should anyone wish to reserve two plots for burial side by side this requires an application for two plots.
 In this case the plots are separated by a foot way and treated as two separate plots.
 It is not possible to place a single grave stone between the two graves as this would block the foot way impeding maintenance of the cemetery.

-Memorials: A funeral director could advise on memorial designs and a short walk around the new area of the cemetery can give a general idea of what is permitted.
+Memorials: A Funeral Director or Stone Mason could advise on memorial designs and a short walk around the new area of the cemetery can give a general idea of what is permitted.
 Engraved designs are acceptable but coloured designs are not permitted.